-- Hold the liquid in your mouth and gently swish it around for a minute or two.
+- Hold the liquid in your mouth and gently swish it around for 1 or 2 minutes.

 - Spit out the liquid.
-Swallowing it may cause side effects such as an upset stomach.
+Swallowing it may cause side effects, like an upset stomach.

 - Avoid eating or drinking anything for at least 30 minutes after taking magic mouthwash.
-This helps the medicine stay in the mouth long enough to work its effects.
+This helps the medication stay in the mouth long enough to work.

 Dosage and frequency

 A doctor or pharmacist will recommend the right dosage of magic mouthwash for you.
 This depends on the type of magic mouthwash they prescribe and the condition of your mucositis.